Kaiser182/MMBot/docs/configuration.rst

    b.
 The Market.

       This is the main market the bot trade on.
-They are specified by the quote asset, a colon (:), and the base asset, for example the market for BitShares priced in US dollars is called BTS:USD.
-BitShares always provides a "reverse" market so there will be a USD:BTS with the same trades, the only difference is the prices will be the inverse (1/x) of BTS:USD.
+They are specified by the quote asset, a colon (:), and the base asset, for example the market for Birake priced in US dollars is called BTS:USD.
+Birake always provides a "reverse" market so there will be a USD:BTS with the same trades, the only difference is the prices will be the inverse (1/x) of BTS:USD.

 4. the Node.

-   DEXBot needs to have a public node (also called "witness") that gives access to the BitShares blockchain.
+   MMBot needs to have a public node (also called "witness") that gives access to the Birake blockchain.

-   DEXBot uses ``wss://status200.bitshares.apasia.tech/ws`` as its default node If you run your own witness node then you can edit ``config.yml`` to change the node value.
+   MMBot uses ``wss://status200.bitshares.apasia.tech/ws`` as its default node If you run your own witness node then you can edit ``config.yml`` to change the node value.

 5. Systemd.